jonit-dev/rn-app-boilerplate-typescript/README.md

 You should do the following to customize your app to your needs:

-1. Edit app.json (especially your app name, slug, and ios and android bundle/package names)
+1. Edit app.json (especially your app name, slug, and ios and android bundle/package names, also the configurations for google signIn)
 2. Edit src/constants/Env.constant.ts
    - Set your environment there and change your urls
 3. Change your app logo and splash screen's image unser src/assets